Online Cardiology Certificate Programs with Training Information

 Associate degree programs in cardiovascular technology prepare students for employment as cardiovascular technologists.
 Students learn to perform diagnostic tests that can be used to diagnose, treat and provide follow-up medical care for patients with cardiovascular disease.
 Through hands-on lab opportunities, students become familiar with the sophisticated equipment and procedures used to perform the diagnostic procedures and intervention treatments.
 Both non-invasive and invasive cardiovascular methods are discussed.

 An associate degree in cardiovascular technology requires approximately 76 credit hours.
 This type of program can take up to five semesters to complete.
-Courses incorporate classroom instruction with lab components to provide students with hand-on experience in the field.
-While some programs focus on both invasive and non-invasive cardiology, others allow students to choose a specialty tract in one or the other.
+Courses incorporate classroom instruction with lab components to provide students with hands-on experience in the field.
+While some programs focus on both invasive and non-invasive cardiology, others allow students to choose a specialty track in one or the other.

 Common Coursework for an On-Campus Cardiovascular Technology Associate Degree Program